 We will be hosting two info sessions via Zoom to discuss the proposed revisions.

-Join us either session (zoom meeting info will be provided closer to the session date):
+Join us either session (zoom meeting info was removed after the session date):

 Thursday May 21st at 7:30pm